StanislavLapitsky/mybatis-star-dao/README.md

 # MyBatis-star-dao
 MyBatis generic CRUD DAO based on ResultMapping only.
+Could be useful when DB structure is actively changed e.g. on project start.

 ## Introduction
 MyBatis is a great ORM flexible and powerful but the flexibility requires additional efforts.
 Normally you define mapping and define CRUD operations in the mapping INSERT/UPDATE/DELETE statements. <br />
 INSERT and UPDATE normally looks like this:
 ```
 <insert id="insert">